 Do you hate the clean up after a meal?
 A slow cooker saves you a bunch of pots and pans to clean but there’s still that one pot that needs soaking and scrubbing.
-Slow cooker liners change that.
+Slow cooker liners (AKA crock pot liners) change that.
 They make clean up painless and effortless.
-So, why would you not use them?
+So, why would you not use a crock pot liner?
 What are the alternatives?
 Here I cover 10 pros and cons of slow cooker liners (and alternatives).

 Slow cooker liners make life even easier, reducing the need to clean that pot after preparing the meal and giving you more time to enjoy the things you like to do.

 What is a slow cooker liner?
 Designed for easy cleanup, slow cooker liners cover the inside of your slow cooker (AKA crock pots) to circumvent the mess you get from cooked food adhering to the pot.
 They are single-use plastic liners that you discard after use.

 Many are marketed as bisphenol A free (BPA-free) and formulated without BPS (Bisphenol S).
 Reynold’s kitchen state their bags are made of heat resistant nylon.

 There are different brands available, probably with varying degrees of quality of plastic.
 But, even so, if they are sold in the US, they need to meet the Food and Drug Administration (FDA) requirements.